 2014 – Swansong, new version of Littlemore Tractus for orchestra, commissioned by and to be premièred in Mozart Woche 2014, January 29, Salzburg, by Wiener Philharmoniker and conductor Marc Minkowski.

-Grammy Award for Adam’s Lament (ECM)
+Nominated for Grammy Award for Adam’s Lament (ECM)

 2015 – Awarded the Cross of Merit First Class from the EELC

 2016 – Greater Antiphons premièred by Gustavo Dudamel and the Los Angeles Philharmonic

 2017 – awarded the Cultural Merit Order of Romania; awarded the Ratzinger Prize